PRESS KIT

 Short (60 words)

-CONTRABAND: Edge of the Fold is a free browser-first space narrative about Lyra, the Guardians, the Black Fleet, and the Rift.
-Choices record on branching timelines while you fly realtime Three.js combat, trade commodities, outfit 42 playable hulls, hire 32 crew members, escalate system threat, mine Asterion machines, chase six named bosses, and pursue four emblematic endings tracked in HUD achievements along with dozens of ancillary goals.
+CONTRABAND: Edge of the Fold is a Steam-bound space narrative about Lyra, the Guardians, the Black Fleet, and the Rift.
+Choices record on branching timelines while you fly realtime combat, trade commodities, outfit 42 playable hulls, hire 32 crew members, escalate system threat, mine Asterion machines, chase six named bosses, and pursue four main endings with 30+ epilogue variants — all included in the Steam release.

 Long (150 words)